Malecón Simón Bolívar

-It is one of the largest works realized in Guayaquil and it is considered a model of urban regeneration by global standards, having been declared a healthy public space by the Pan-American Organization of Health (POH) and the World Health Organization (WHO).
+It is one of the largest urban development projects in Guayaquil and is considered a model of urban regeneration by global standards, having been declared a healthy public space by the Pan-American Organization of Health (POH) and the World Health Organization (WHO).

 History

-During the colonial period, Malecón was a narrow path in roadway form.
-During the 19th century people started to gather around this place, gradually expanding its extension as years went by and it became a focal point of early social life in the young city.
+During the colonial period, the Malecón was a narrow path in roadway form.
+During the 19th century, it gradually expanded and extended as years went by and became a focal point of early social life in the young city.

 Over several decades, the boardwalk fell into disrepair with several areas of it eventually falling into the river itself by the mid-to-late 1980s.
 By this time it was also regarded as a very unsafe place, as many thieves, muggers and cutpurses took advantage of the cover provided by overgrown foliage and poor illumination to hide and wait for possible victims.
 Drug dealers and prostitutes also used to frequent the area at night during its most dangerous period.

 Present

-Initiated during the administration of Mayor León Febres-Cordero, ex-president of the Republic of Ecuador, and finalized during the second term of his successor, Jaime Nebot Saadi, it held as one of its goals the re-valuation of the commercial areas of the city creating spaces that would encourage urban renewal, a goal that has been successful thanks to the leadership and commitment of the private sector.
-The Malecón now receives both national and foreign visitors who marvel at and enjoy its beauty and safety.
-At 5 million visitors since its first stage inauguration in October 1999, it is one of the most visited places in the city.
+Initiated during the administration of Mayor León Febres-Cordero, ex-president of the Republic of Ecuador, and finalized during the second term of his successor, Jaime Nebot Saadi, it held as one of its goals the re-valuation of the commercial areas of the city creating spaces that would encourage urban renewal.
+At 5 million visitors since its first stage inauguration in October 1999, it is one of the most visited spots in the city.

-It offers visitors a wide range of activities, varying from just plain fun, to cultural events as well as an opportunity to explore the natural resources Guayaquil has.

-It has a mall, a museum, infinity of restaurants, exhibition galleries, lagoons, and walk paths.
+It contains a mall, a museum, restaurants, exhibition galleries, lagoons, and paths.

 The Malecón 2000 Foundation, a private non-profit entity, administers the boardwalk.
 This foundation is comprised by the most representative public and private entities in the city.

 Locations

 Sections

-Malecón 2000 is divided into several sections:
+Malecón Simón Bolívar is divided into several sections: